 Leading up to the great palace is the famous Street of the Knights.
 This is where 7 different buildings were constructed for each of the tongues, or countries the Knights of St. John were made up of.

-The Auberge de France is known as the most impressive, and a great example of the stunning European architecture you see around Rhodes Old Town.
-As you walk up the cobblestone hill surrounded by the high walls it’s easy to imagine what life was like back in the days of the Knights!
+The Auberge de France is known as the most impressive, and a great example of the stunning European architecture you see around the narrow streets.
+As you walk up the cobblestone hill surrounded by the high walls it’s easy to imagine what life was like back in ancient times.

 → Street of the Knights Location